mendhak/mendhak.github.io/posts/2023-03-18-kobo-customizations.md

 ### Sending articles to Kobo

-Kobo comes with Pocket integration, which happens to be integrated with my main browser, Firefox.
-This allows me to save a web page to Pocket, and it appears in the Pocket collection in Kobo.
+Kobo comes with Instapaper integration, this allows me to use Instapaper app and browser extensions to send articles to the Kobo device for later reading.
+It's particularly useful for longform type articles.

-Pocket's normal login is via Firefox SSO, but no such option appears on the Kobo Pocket app.
-The Kobo Pocket app expects a regular Pocket username and password.
-I had to go through the [Forgot Password](https://getpocket.com/forgot?ep=1) workflow on Pocket to set a password, and I was then able to log into the Kobo.
+The [process for activating Instapaper](https://help.kobo.com/hc/en-us/articles/33359968957463-Use-Instapaper-with-your-Kobo-eReader) is pretty simple on the Kobo, go to `More` > `My Articles` > `Link with Instapaper`.
+Follow the steps given there, and the articles should start syncing to the device.

 ### Borrowing books from Overdrive library